 Recent studies have identified a critical role for an enzyme (phosphatidic acid phosphatase, PAP1) involved in overall triglyceride and phospholipid homeostasis as a critical target of the PPARγ signaling pathway.
 In the yeast Saccharomyces cerevisiae, the PAP1 gene was identified as Smp2p and the encoded protein was shown to be the yeast ortholog of the mammalian protein called lipin-1.
 The lipin-1 gene (symbol: LPIN1) was originally identified in a mutant mouse called the fatty liver dystrophy (fld) mouse.
 The mutation causing this disorder was found to reside in the LPIN1 gene.
 There are three lipin genes in humans (LPIN1, LPIN2, and LPIN3) with the LPIN1 gene encoding three isoforms derived through alternative splicing.
 These three lipin-1 isoforms are identified as lipin-1α, lipin-1β, and lipin-1γ.
 Mutations in the LPIN2 gene are associated with Majeed syndrome which is characterized by chronic recurrent osteomyelitis, cutaneous inflammation, recurrent fever, and congenital dyserythropoietic anemia.

-In addition to the obvious role of lipin-1 in TAG synthesis, evidence indicates that the protein is also required for the development of mature adipocytes, coordination of peripheral tissue glucose and fatty acid storage and utilization, and serves as a transcriptional co-activator.
+In addition to the obvious role of lipin-1 in triglyceride synthesis, evidence indicates that the protein is also required for the development of mature adipocytes, coordination of peripheral tissue glucose and fatty acid storage and utilization, and serves as a transcriptional co-activator.
 The latter functions of lipin-1 have obvious significance to diabetes as it has been shown that some of the effects of the TZD class of drugs are exerted via the effects of lipin-1.
 Although the lipin proteins do not contain DNA-binding motifs they have protein-interaction domains that allow them to form complexes with nuclear receptors and function as transcriptional regulators.

 Lipin-1 has been shown to interact with peroxisome proliferator-activated receptor-γ [PPARγ] co-activator 1α (PGC-1α) and PPARα leading to enhanced gene expression.
 Lipin-1 also is known to interact with additional members of the nuclear receptor family including the glucocorticoid receptor (GR) and hepatocyte nuclear factor-4α (HNF-4α).
 Lipin-1 also induces the expression of the adipogenic transcription factors PPARγ and CCAAT-enhancer-binding protein α (C/EBPα).